 Freightliner Trucks is a brand of trucks produced by Daimler Trucks North America LLC, a division of Daimler AG, since 2008.
 The Freightliner brand however can be traced back to the early 1940s, and remains a leader in the truck manufacturing industry.

-Freightliner began with a vision from a man named Leland James.
+Freightliner began as the vision of a man named Leland James.
 James was a native Portland, Oregon trucker who was an integral part in the merger between several local trucking companies in 1929.
 The result was a freight company named Consolidated Truck Lines.
-The trucking industry, like the automotive industry, was relatively young and there were few mass produced trucks that could handle what James needed.
+The trucking industry, like the automotive industry, was relatively young and there were few mass produced trucks that could meet James's needs.
 The roads between the cities of Oregon and Washington were shaky and steep, requiring trucks with a lot of power, and James and his transportation company were beginning to realize that what they were working with was far from ideal.
 They needed specific parts and trucks to fit their needs, and there were few companies out there.
-And the ones that were available for such a small industry were inclined to use steel parts, something James wanted to avoid.
-His new company, which renamed itself to Freight Lines, Inc. in 1931 and to Consolidated Freightways, Inc. (CF) in 1939, would continue their transportation practices until the hardships became unbearable.
+The ones that were available for such a small industry were inclined to use steel parts, something James wanted to avoid.
+His new company, which renamed itself to Freight Lines, Inc. in 1931 and to Consolidated Freightways, Inc. (CF) in 1939, would continue its transportation practices until the hardships became unbearable.
 With a lack of options to fit his specific needs, James decided to resort to manufacturing his own trucks.
 The result was a game changer and lead to one of the most successful commercial truck lines of all time: Freightliner.

-While the Freightliner name can be traced to 1940, it didn’t adopt the name or produce its first truck until 1942.
-James had a goal in mind of creating a truck that was lightweight, and it started with aluminum parts such as the suspension, brakes, and hood.
-By increasing the payload capacity by choosing aluminum over steel, James’s trucks would be much more efficient.
-This line of thinking lead to the formation of the Freightways Manufacturing Company, which was initially intended to help Consolidated Freightways achieve their goals.
+While the Freightliner name can be traced to 1940, it didn’t produce its first truck until 1942.
+James had a goal of creating a truck that was lightweight, and it started with aluminum parts for the suspension, brakes, and hood.
+Choosing aluminum over steel would make James's trucks much more efficient, by increasing the payload capacity.
+This line of thinking lead to the formation of the Freightways Manufacturing Company, which was initially intended to help Consolidated Freightways achieve its goals.
 With several railroads overburdened in support of WWII, the trucking industry had taken on a larger role for freight companies in the United States.
 With the idea of improving the truck, the newly established manufacturing division within Consolidated Freightways led to the “No Name Truck” which was designed with an aluminum cab placed over the engine.
 It was made from scratch with the help of eight mechanics, many of whom would later hold key positions in the company.
-Their first commercial truck, the Model 600, was created with an all-aluminum cab placed over the engine.
-The same year the division changed its name to the Freightliner Corporation.
+The comapny's first commercial truck, the Model 600, was created with an all-aluminum cab placed over the engine.
+That same year, the division changed its name to the Freightliner Corporation.

-The newly formed operation halted in support of WWII, but production picked back up in 1947 with a newly established plant in Portland.
-But it turned out that James’s once skeptically viewed vision was gaining ground, and more companies began to take interest in Freightliner’s operations.
+Truck manufacturing was interrupted by WWII, but production picked back up in 1947 with a newly established plant in Portland.
+It turned out that James’s ideas, once viewed skeptically, were gaining ground, and more companies began to take interest in Freightliner’s operations.
 A few years later, Hyster, a lift truck company, ordered one of Freightliner’s trucks for $15,871, making them the first private company to make a purchase.
-In 1951, seeing they could make a significant profit and that several other private companies had a similar need to what James desired, Freightliner agreed to retail their trucks through the White Motor Company, a company founded in 1900 and who would become a leading producer of trucks in the U.S. following WWII.
-This would help cut production costs and increase distribution capabilities throughout the U.S. and Canada, and it also lead to some of their trucks to be known as “White-Freightliner.”
+In 1951, seeing they could make a significant profit and that several other private companies had needs similar to James's, Freightliner agreed to retail its trucks through the White Motor Company, a company founded in 1900, which would become a leading producer of trucks in the U.S. following WWII.
+This would help cut production costs and increase distribution capabilities throughout the U.S. and Canada, and it also lead to some of their trucks being called “White-Freightliner.”

-The 1950s brought significant changes to the industry, and Freightliner developed trucks that would aim to push the current limitations.
-One of Freightliner’s key attributes that helped establish nationwide success was their ability to listen to their customers.
-By meeting the driver’s needs, they could afford to innovate successfully and grow their product into something that was reliable and efficient, and they became popular for their custom designed trucks.
+The 1950s brought significant changes to the industry, and Freightliner developed trucks that would aim to overcome the current limitations.
+One of Freightliner’s key attributes that helped establish nationwide success was its ability to listen to its customers.
+By meeting the driver’s needs, the company could afford to innovate successfully and grow its product into something that was reliable and efficient, and it became popular for its custom designed trucks.
 The word “No” was not a common word heard around the company.
-In fact, some demands were so common that innovation led to models such as the WF64, the first truck with an overhead sleeper.
+In fact, some demands were so common they became standard features, leading to models such as the WF64, the first truck with an overhead sleeper.
 The WF64 was also capable of running on gas, diesel, or liquefied propane.
-The innovation of firsts for the commercial truck company didn’t end there.
-In 1958 they created the first 90-degree tilt cab, which allowed their mechanics an easier method to make repairs.
+Freightliner's innovations in the commercial truck industry didn’t end there.
+In 1958 it created the first 90-degree tilt cab, which allowed mechanics easier access to make repairs.

-While the 1950s firmly established Freightliner as a successful truck company capable of manufacturing reliable and innovative trucks that could fit custom demands, the 1960s would bring on further advancements.
-The trucking industry had officially picked up the ground it needed, and more companies found it useful to purchase trucks for commercial use.
+While the 1950s firmly established Freightliner as a successful truck company capable of manufacturing reliable and innovative trucks that could fit customer demands, the 1960s would bring on further advancements.
+The trucking industry was catching up with rail shipping, and more companies found it useful to purchase trucks for commercial use.
 New interstate highways had been recently designed and implemented, and these boosted the industry.
 Demand for specific trucks depending on a company’s needs - whether it was for lumber, snow, rough terrain, etc. - also grew.
-Believe it or not, the 1964 WFT5366 was designed as a hauler to transport sugar cane in Hawaii.
+Believe it or not, the 1964 WFT5366 was designed specifically to transport sugar cane in Hawaii.
 The next year also brought the Turboliner that came with a Boeing model 553 gas engine that could reach up to 300 horsepower.
-But it was the 1970s that would change Freightliner and propel it into the company we know today.
-Staying true to their roots, Freightliner continued to push the limitations on the modern truck.
-Some could say this began with their flagship model, the 1973 Powerliner that had a 600 hp V12 Detroit engine and was accommodated with a 2,000 square inch radiator to handle the output.
-Others could say it was with the FLC model that was designed with a new aerodynamic style.
-But a major milestone came the next year when they manufactured their 100,000th truck.

 The Daimler Acquisition

 By the 1980s, it was clear Freightliner was one of the leading manufacturers of heavy-duty commercial trucks.
 However, with all of the recent deregulation activity, Consolidated Freightways, which had been founded and flourished as a traditional, unionized carrier in the era before deregulation, realized it was in a battle for its survival.
-In May 1981, CF sold its truck manufacturing business and the Freightliner brand to Daimler-Benz AG, becoming a division under it.
+In May 1981, CF sold its truck manufacturing business and the Freightliner brand to Daimler-Benz AG.
 This would allow for CF to focus its attention and resources solely on its traditional trucking business.
 CF continued in this capacity until 2002, at which point the company shut down permanently.

 Since its inception, the cherished design of the original Freightliner had been in a constant state of evolution, and it would not have been without the keen sense of awareness Freightliner developed from listening to its customers.
-The cab height was raised so truckers could stand comfortably in their cabin, but one of the most notable changes was the drift in demand from flat-nosed trucks to long-nosed trucks.
+The cab height was raised so truckers could stand comfortably in their cabins, but one of the most notable changes was the drift in demand from flat-nosed trucks to long-nosed trucks.
 This changed the way models were manufactured, and the new design was geared toward an aerodynamic style, changing the image of the conventional truck.
 It became one of the best selling Class 8 trucks in North America and led the company to nearly double in profit into the 1990s with the expansion of the FLD.
-Innovation also increased with their Airliner suspension, and in the 1990s the now-defunct semi-truck Century Class increased safety and fuel economy.
-The 1990s did also bring with it a period of financial turmoil due to a downturn in the industry in general, but cost reduction programs were put in place that helped to restore the company to profitability when the market rebounded.
-The company also made numerous acquisitions during the 1990s in order to diversify itself, including Thomas Built Buses.
+The Airliner suspension was another new innovation, and, in the 1990s, the now-defunct semi-truck Century Class increased safety and fuel economy.
+The 1990s did also bring a period of financial turmoil due to a downturn in the industry in general, but cost reduction programs were put in place that helped to restore the company to profitability when the market rebounded.
+The company also made numerous acquisitions, including Thomas Built Buses, during the 1990s in order to diversify itself.
 In 1998, its parent company Daimler-Benz AG, merged with and then subsequently acquired the Chrysler Corporation, forming DaimlerChrysler, with U.S. operations generally referred to as the “Chrysler Group.”

 In 2007, DaimlerChrysler sold a majority of its interest in the Chrysler Group to a private equity firm, Cerberus Capital Management, and thereafter it became a new company, Chrysler LLC.
 DaimlerChrysler changed its name to Daimler AG shortly afterwards, but maintained a 19.9% interest in the now separated Chrysler LLC.
 This also led to the announcement that the Freightliner Corporation would be renamed to Daimler Trucks North America, LLC in 2008, with Freightliner Trucks becoming a brand under this new division.
 In April of 2009, Daimler AG came to an agreement with Cerberus Capital Management to give up its remaining stake in Chrysler LLC, days before Chrysler LLC filed for bankruptcy.